Pet Behavioral Consultations in Miami, FL

 Our Behavioral Consultation Process

 During your pet’s behavioral consultation at Your Family Veterinarian, we conduct a thorough evaluation that begins with a detailed history of the behavior in question.
-We ask about when the problem started, what triggers or worsens it, and how you’ve been managing it at home.
+We ask about when the problem started, what triggers or worsens it, and how you have been managing it at home.

 Fear-Free Approach

 We utilize fear-free techniques throughout the consultation to minimize stress and create a positive experience for your pet.
+Our wellness care services include evaluating your pet’s overall health as part of the behavioral assessment.
 Our goal is to strengthen the human-animal bond while addressing behaviors that compromise your pet’s well-being and your household harmony.

 Treatment Options for Behavioral Issues